worikgh/120Pedal/README.md

 ### Setup Mod-host

-[LV2](https:lv2plug.in) is a set of royalty-free open standards[2] for music production plug-ins and is very useful.
+[LV2](https:lv2plug.in) is a set of royalty-free open standards for music production plug-ins and is very useful.
 This pedal can be used without it, but using LV2 is a good idea.

 * Clone `https://github.com/worikgh/mod-host.git`
   * `cd mod-host`